Skip to main content

 Want to share this page easily?
 Here's a Notion Page .
 A big shoutout to Pluralsight for their free weekend, and James Millar for a great introductory course .
 For the longest time, I couldn't see how people found this easy, but this helped.
 (Why did we make up so many programming languages that only work based upon the correct formatting of spaces and tabs?
 Readability is important, but when you're just beginning, how I learn, I'm interested in 'it works' first and 'it's pretty' second).
 The (paid) project: Create an Instance that has basic security rules from a security group it's in.
 The most difficult part was learning the tool and the formatting.
 This was much easier in Terraform (Now OpenTofu) for AWS, but this time we wanted to use CloudFormation.
 The Numbers: Resources Created: At least 11 VPC MacOSImageID* MacOSInstanceKeyName* InternetGateway PublicInternetRoute VPCGatewayAttachment PublicInternetRouteTable PublicSubnet01 P...

-Totally Terraform (Or, Introducing Terraform DevOps Cloud Engineer Proceedures to A Company) [Updated March 2022]
+Totally Terraform (Or, Adding a revenue stream with Terraform DevOps Cloud Engineer Proceedures to A Company) [Updated March 2022]

 Want to share this post easily?
 Here's a Notion page !
 9/20: Terraform is now OpenTofu I got to teach myself Terraform, but that's what this entire blog is about; Teaching myself things and hoping for work sometimes to make money and being employed by multiple people.
+Especially when that means adding a revenue stream.
 You can be the next one!
 Anyway, what do I like about Terraform?
 A lot.
 Including all the troubleshooting and digging into new things.
 The Numbers on What Was Made: Project : 1 Resources created : 7 Virtual Machine Network Interface Virtual Network Security Rule attached to Security Group Security Group (with outputs) Subnet Public IP address Many of these resources are attached to each other - The Network Interface is attached to the Virtual Machine, and they’re both in a Security Group which has Security Rules attached to it.
-The Virtual Network is attached to the Subnet, and the Public IP address is attached to the Network Security Group.
-This way, The Virtual Machine has internet acce...
+The Virtual Network is attached to the Subnet, and the Public IP address is attached to the Network Security Gr...

 Azure Networking Options - Core Cloud Services